 Please remember that such a personal injury or wrongful death lawsuit could be worth much more than workers' compensation benefits and will allow you to seek compensation for losses such as ongoing treatment and care, lost future income, loss of earning capacity, compensation for rehabilitation, and pain and suffering.

-The experienced Los Angeles construction accident lawyers at Greenberg & Ruby LLP can help guide you through a complex claim process and help you secure maximum compensation for your losses.
+The experienced Los Angeles construction accident lawyers at Greenberg and Ruby Injury Attorneys can help guide you through a complex claim process and help you secure maximum compensation for your losses.
 Call us to schedule your free consultation and comprehensive case evaluation.